🧡 When to Plant Nasturtiums

 Companion Planting

-Good companions: tomatoes, cucumbers, cabbage, beans — excellent trap crop
+Good companions: tomatoes, cucumbers, squash, cabbage and other brassicas, beans — an excellent trap crop that also draws in beneficial predators

 Harvest Timeline